QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

     Running video : https://www.youtube.com/watch?v=mYHozYwyfM8

-    Note : the Transaction texts to/under test are all written in one in parameter "Texts", and will be processed in a loop in the code
+    Note : the Transaction texts to/under test are all written in one parameter "Texts", and are processed in a loop in the code

     -  Feature: Testing of Erste's website : transaction texts